microsoft/pxt-arcade/docs/tutorials/barrel-dodger.md

 Click on the gray box to open the ``tilemap editor``.
 In the bottom left corner, set the size of the tilemap to ``10x8`` and draw a platform for in the bottom two rows of the tilemap.
-Finally, click the `Wall` button, and fill in those two rows with walls.
+Finally, click the `Wall` button, and fill in those two rows with wall tiles.

 ![Example of drawing tilemap](/static/lessons/barrel-dodger/draw-tilemap.gif)